Pope Nicholas II: Subordination of Milan

 Meanwhile, Nicholas II sent Peter Damian and Bishop Anselm of Lucca as legates to Milan, to resolve the conflict between the Patarenes and the archbishop and clergy.
 The result was a fresh triumph for the papacy.
 Archbishop Wido, facing ruinous ecclesiastical conflict in Milan, submitted to the terms of the legates, which subordinated Milan to Rome.
 The new relation was advertised by the unwilling attendance of Wido and the other Milanese bishops at the council summoned to the Lateran Palace in April 1059.
-This council not only continued the Hildebrandine reforms by sharpening the discipline of the clergy, but marked an epoch in the history of the papacy by its famous regulation of future elections to the Holy See.
+This council not only continued the Hildebrandine reforms by sharpening the discipline of the clergy but marked an epoch in the history of the papacy by its famous regulation of future elections to the Holy See.

 Election reform

 Previously, papal elections had effectively been controlled by the Roman aristocracy, unless the Holy Roman emperor was strong enough to be able to intervene from a distance to impose his will.
 As a result of the battles with the Antipope Benedict X, Nicholas II wished to reform papal elections.
-At the synod held in the Lateran at Easter, 1059, Pope Nicholas brought 113 bishops to Rome to consider a number of reforms, including a change in the election procedure.
+At the synod held in the Lateran at Easter, 1059, Pope Nicholas brought 113 bishops to Rome to consider several reforms, including a change in the election procedure.
 The electoral reform adopted by that synod amounted to a declaration of independence on the part of the church.
-Henceforth, popes were to be selected by the cardinals in assembly at Rome.
+Henceforth, the candidate was to be selected by the cardinal bishops, and the remaining cardinals, clergy, nobility and laity would approve or reject the nomination.